On Friday, I threw a guy out of the New Tots Playground in Central Park for trying to take a photograph.

 I noticed this almost immediately and found it strange.
 Turns out, I don’t like strange.

 Through my rage memories of the moment in question, I seem to recall briskly walking toward the guy and saying something along the lines of “No!
-Do not take a picture of my kid!
-Never take a fucking picture of someone else’s kid!
+Do not take a photograph of my kid!
+Never take a fucking photograph of someone else’s kid!
 Do you even have a kid in here?!”

 I remember that he said that he did not.